mmoomocow/csharp-quiz/README.md

 * Checking the functionality of inputs
 * Implementing "sanity checks" in all inputs to ensure errors cannot be caused
 * Making the program relevant to the purpose and target audience

-I have done this by:

-* Repeatedly testing the program to make sure all features work as intended
-* Testing areas where the user can make inputs to ensure they are robust
-* Implementing all the features of the program so it can be used fully
-* Checking user inputs are valid before attempting to use them

 ### Sustainability and future proofing